For accented letters in Latin-alphabet languages, use the

 way to get accents, so you may come across a lot of older

-have the advantage in portability that the LATEX file
+have the advantage of portability, in that the LATEX file

 Irish and Turkish dotless-ı can be done with the